Merck Announces First-Quarter 2015 Financial Results

 accordance with GAAP.

-(1) Amounts included in materials and production costs reflect expenses
+(1) Amounts included in materials and production costs reflect $1.2

-mergers and acquisitions.
-Amounts included in marketing and
+acquisition.
+Amounts included in marketing and administrative expenses

 (2) Amounts primarily include employee separation costs and accelerated